opensafely/documentation/docs/study-def.md

 last_day_of_year(index_date)
 ```

-Finally, intervals of time can be added or subtracted from the index date (or from a function applied to the index date).
+Intervals of time can be added or subtracted from the index date (or from a function applied to the index date).
 The available units are `year(s)`, `month(s)` and `day(s)`.
 For example: